biplabbose/StateTransition/README.md

 ## Cell State Transition

 The cell state transition is a common phenomenon observed during embryogenesis, wound healing, cancer metastasis.
 The state of a cell can be defined based on either molecular features like gene expression, protein expression, or functional features like change in morphology, migration potential of cells.
-Various signaling molecules induce cell state transition.
-The dynamics of state transition depends on the strength and the duration of the signaling molecules.
 In this project, we have developed a mathematical model to study cell state transition dynamics.

 ## State Transition Model